-We love our beer in Wine Country, it’s clear.
+It's clear that we love our beer in Wine Country, from handcrafted IPAs to Lagers, and Stouts to Sessions.
 More and more artisan brewers are bellying up to the bar across Sonoma County, opening boutique operations with finely crafted beers based on local ingredients and production limited to small, coveted amounts.

 Sonoma County now has more than two dozen operating breweries, with more opening seemingly every day.
 It’s gotten to be such a rich tapestry that Sonoma County has put together a map, along the lines of the famous Sonoma County Farm Trails and the Cheese Trails maps.

 Coming to Santa Rosa in February 2018?
 Be sure to get your Santa Rosa Beer Passport.

 Let’s see what's so special about these suds, shall we?

 Every year, the release of Pliny the Younger is a big deal, so much so that, the past 14 years, fans have lined up in front Russian River Brewing Company in Santa Rosa, hoping to get a 10 oz. pour of the coveted and extremely limited production triple-hopped ale.
 The Younger is always released the first Friday each February for a two week run only.